rsyslog/rsyslog/source/index.rst

 Welcome to Rsyslog
 ==================

+**Rsyslog\ [1]_ is a rocket-fast system for log processing.**
+It offers high-performance, great security features and a modular design.
+While it started as a regular syslogd, rsyslog has evolved into a kind of **swiss army knife of logging**, being able to

+- accept inputs from a wide variety of sources,
+- transform them,
+- and output the results to diverse destinations.

+Rsyslog has a strong enterprise focus but also scales down to small systems.
+It supports, among others, :doc:`MySQL <tutorials/database>`
+, :doc:`PostgreSQL <tutorials/database>`, :doc:`failover log
+destinations <tutorials/failover_syslog_server>`,
-rsyslog\ [1]_ is an enhanced syslogd scalable for small systems as well as large enterprises. rsyslog supports, among others, :doc:`MySQL <tutorials/database>` , :doc:`PostgreSQL <tutorials/database>`, :doc:`failover log destinations <tutorials/failover_syslog_server>`, syslog/tcp transport, fine grain output format control, high precision timestamps,
+syslog/tcp transport, fine grain output format control, high precision timestamps,